alibabacloud-howto/microservices/README.md

 * [Spring Boot](https://spring.io/projects/spring-boot)

 In this tutorial, we will create a back-end web application with Spring Boot.
-Spring Boot is a Java web framework, which can create stand-alone, production-grade web applications easily.
+Spring Boot is a Java web application framework, which can create stand-alone, production-grade web applications easily.
 Ofcourse, you can choose other framework for the back-end web application, that you prefer or you think is more appropriete technology as back-end web application.

 To run Spring Boot, you have to prepare Java development environment.
 Please prepare it if you don't have.
 In this tutorial, Maven is used as a Java project build tool.
 If you want use other one such as Gradle, please replace settings accordingly.